syagawa/cameyamasan/README.md

 # ESP32 Camera controlled by Python

-Wi-Fi ESP32 Camera controlled by python on Linux.
+Wi-Fi ESP32 Camera controlled by python on Raspberry Pi.

 ## specs